snijesh/presentations/nomogram/Nomogram_Explained.md

 **Multivariate logistic regression analysis for risk of LEAD**
 <br>
 CHD, coronary heart disease; CBD, cerebrovascular disease.<br>
-Model 1 is adjusted for BMI, and <br> Model 2 is adjusted for BMI, BP, TC, TG, LDLC, HDL-C, and eGFR.
+Model 1 is adjusted for BMI, and Model 2 is adjusted for BMI, BP, TC, TG, LDLC, HDL-C, and eGFR.<br>
 <img src='table2.PNG'>